lfritz/notes/designing-data-intensive-applications.md

 locking to allow transactions to proceed without blocking until they commit.

-### Chapter 8: The Trouble with Distribued Systems
+### Chapter 8: The Trouble with Distributed Systems

 When you’re writing a program on a single computer, there is no fundamental reason why it should be flaky: when the hardware is working correctly,